ChannelApe/channelape-typescript-consumer-service-sdk/CONTRIBUTING.md

 - [ChannelApe Community](https://community.channelape.com/)

 ## Prerequisites
-- Maven
-- JDK 8
+- NPM

 ## Getting Started
 ChannelApe uses the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow for managing our projects.
 So depending on what you are working on will dictate which branch to start from and merge to.
 - Clone the repository locally.
 - New Features/Improvements start from the **'develop'** branch.
 - Hotfixes start from the **'master'** branch.
-- Run ``mvn install `` from the root directory of the project.
+- Run ``npm install `` from the root directory of the project.

+### Useful Tools
+- vscode (This repo contains configuration files that will get you up and running straight away with vscode)

 ## Building and Testing